paralllax/hacker-blog/_posts/2020-01-29-LVM-Lab-Setup-With-VirtualBox.md

     sdb                               8:16   0 14.7G  0 disk
     ```

-2. Next we are going to hop into the parted cli. parted can be scripted, but for the intents of the guide.
-One thing to note, parted will write changes immediately, instead of after confirmation at the end, which tools such as fdisk.
+2. Next we are going to hop into the parted cli. parted can be scripted, but for the intents of the guide we will hop into the shell.
+One thing to note, parted will write changes immediately, instead of after confirmation at the end with tools such as fdisk.
 Be certain to take care in what you type/paste.
-As we are using a blank device and using snapshots, there is not too much to worry, but when working with real data, take extra caution.
+As we are using a blank device and using snapshots/clones, there is not too much to worry, but when working with real data, take extra caution.

     ```
     [terminal_blues@localhost ~]$ sudo parted /dev/sdb